 Home Improvement is a big deal!
 If you’re like most homeowners, your home is your single biggest investment.
 As a steward of your home’s health and value, you are responsible for making smart, informed choices that will maintain and ultimately increase its worth – in addition to making you and your family happy!

-Please follow me on my home improvement adventures and maybe pick up some useful information that will help you navigate yours.
+Please follow our home improvement adventures and maybe pick up some useful information that will help you navigate yours.

 Many homes in South Orange and Maplewood, NJ use steam heat, an outdated but very comfortable heat source is simple to understand, but requires routine attention for proper operation.

 Steam boilers (not furnaces as they are sometimes called) can be heated by oil or gas which are called having an oil fired steam boiler or a gas fired steam boiler.

 Think of a boiler like a pot of water on your stove with a flame under it.

 A perk of practicing real estate is the Broker Open.
 This is when agents debut new listings or listings with a recent price modification or renovation of some sort or another to their colleagues.
 As a lover of historic homes, it’s such a treat.
 My husband calls it an occupational hazard.
 I sometimes fall really hard and suddenly find myself daydreaming about selling No. 139 Maplewood Ave and moving.

 When Carla approached me to write about landscape design, I was unsure of an approach.
 I could discuss Aesthetics, Function, Feel, Grading and Drainage, Privacy, Lighting, Water, Trees/shrubs/Perennials, Native Plants, Sustainability, Play structures, Garden furniture/Ornaments, Firepits, Outdoor structures, Vegetable Gardens, Decking/Patios, Retaining walls, Water features, etc. I started writing down some ideas and then quickly scrapped them all.